KingReaper6940/Cursorforspeech/CONTRIBUTING.md

-# Contributing to Yap for Cursor
+# Contributing to Cursor for Speech

-Thank you for your interest in contributing to Yap for Cursor!
+Thank you for your interest in contributing to Cursor for Speech!
 This document provides guidelines and information for contributors.

+**Project Creator:** Vrishn Viswa Sathyamoorthy
+**Contact:** vrishnviswasathyamoorthy@gmail.com | +1 (914) 879-5242 | [@KingReaper96420](https://github.com/KingReaper96420)

 ## 🚀 Getting Started